 If the only reason for connecting the desktop hard drive to the laptop is to transfer files then you do not need to hang HDD to it all the time.
 You can just connect the PC and laptop through a local network and move data.
 You can do it by connecting cable but both must have network interface cards to transfer files.

 If you work or play games on the desktop drive then you can connect it through the external hard drive enclosure via USB cable.
-The enclosure is used for the long term and regular work on the external hard drive.
+The enclosure is used for long-term and regular work on the external hard drive.